-At the Oculus Rift booth I played a wizzard combat game by means of two Touch controllers: you confront your opponents and throw fireballs and other magical spells at them while protecting yourself with a shield and teleporting between strategic points in the battle arena.
-Although this game is much more action oriented than ‘The Climb’ the restricted interactivity with button pressing movement jumps and Wii-like throws again made me feel much more playing a game than entering a virtual reality.
-No matter how smoothly I can look around in real-time, the button controls and game oriented interaction design make the VR experience only half-life.
+At the Oculus Rift booth, I played a wizard combat game by means of two Touch controllers: you confront your opponents and throw fireballs and other magical spells at them while protecting yourself with a shield and teleporting between strategic points in the battle arena.
+Although this game is much more action-oriented than ‘The Climb’ the restricted interactivity with button pressing movement jumps and Wii-like throws again made me feel much more playing a game than entering virtual reality.
+No matter how smoothly I can look around in real-time, the button controls and game-oriented interaction design make the VR experience only half-life.

 This was also the case for two stunning experiences at Ubisoft’s show booth: Eagle Flight VR is a gaze controlled capture-the-flag multiplayer where you steer your bird character by means of your head movements and shoot with a gamepad.
 It’s a fun game, but it also remains only a game – you gain a little more immersion at the expense of adapting your head movements to mechanical control devices, resulting once more in a pain in the neck.